 Located in one of the most prestigious areas of Alabama, this Mountain Brook home sustained some severe storm damage to its cedar shake roof.
-The homeowners worked with Authentic Restoration and their insurance company to get the approval for a complete roof replacement.
+The homeowners worked with our preferred Birmingham roofing company Authentic Restoration and their insurance company to get the approval for a complete roof replacement.
 The claim was approved except for the flat roof dormer in the rear of the home which had newer asphalt shingles.

 The cedar shake shingles on this home were in rough shape.
 Cedar shake roofing has been a popular roofing choice for centuries.
 With that said, there have been little to no improvement to cedar shake, other than its manufacturing process.
 Homes that are covered by cedar shake depend on layers of felt to help shed water.
 That’s why Authentic Restoration presented Brava Shake as a roof replacement option.
 Brava Shake composite shingles capture the stunning aesthetics of real cedar shake, but offers a lighter weight roofing solution that is far more durable, and will last much longer.